-We love the way our compression shorts feel, but what are the facts?
+We love the way our compression shorts feel, but do they ease pregnancy back and pelvic pain?

 So what evidence is out there that they even work?
 I thought I would take a look to see what research there is out there, combined with the anecdotal evidence about how terrific and supportive these shorts are.

-- Individualised exercises in pregnancy are recommended, based on pelvic stabilising muscles – the pelvic floor, deep abdominals and deep spinal muscles.
+- Individualised exercises in pregnancy are recommended, based on pelvic stabilising muscles – the pelvic floor, the deep abdominals and deep spinal muscles.
+These act like am internal compression belt, much like a corset to support your pelvic ring and the 3 joints involved.

-- Specific focus on movement control and stability about the pelvis needs to be an integral part of a multi-factorial program.
+- Specific focus on movement control and stability about the pelvis needs to be an integral part of a the management of PGP in pregnancy.

 - There is no evidence to recommend the use of a pelvic belt as a single 'stand alone' treatment for PGP.
 A pelvic belt may be fitted to test for symptomatic relief, but should only be applied for short periods.

-- It has been shown that transfer of weight through the pelvic joints is better by application of a pelvic belt (in most women).
+- It has been shown that transfer of weight through the pelvic joints ( often the source of pain here) is better by application of a pelvic belt (in most women).

 - One pilot study showed a positive effect in pain scores and on daily activities after using a maternity support binder for relief of pregnancy-related back pain^

 Muscles in the body will work their best in a particular alignment or position.
-As muscles become over stretched (like your tummy muscles over your growing baby belly), or too tight (like your tight neck muscles), we know that muscles can't contract and activate optimally.
+As muscles become over stretched (like your tummy muscles over your growing baby belly), or too tight, muscles can't contract and activate optimally.
 They need to work harder and for all their extra effort, they still don't support or move you as well.
 The optimal and most efficient contraction for a muscle is with the muscle somewhere in the middle of its stretch – not too tight or not too loose.

 *Andry Vleeming, Hanne B. Albert, Hans Christian Östgaard, Bengt Sturesson, and Britt Stuge.
 European guidelines for the diagnosis and treatment of pelvic girdle pain (Eur Spine J. Jun 2008; 17(6): 794–819.)